etlegacy/etlegacy-lua-docs/callbacks.rst

 et_Quit()
 ---------

-Called when Legacy unloads the mod.
+Called when League unloads the mod.

 The mod should close all open filedescriptors and perform all cleanup.